-\12-17 credit hours base rate applies also to a student enrolled during any combination of summer terms (Term A, Term B, or Term C - refer also to the Academic Calendar), including the May mini-term.
+12-17 credit hours base rate applies also to a student enrolled during any combination of summer terms .

 Failure to pay tuition and fees may lead to professional collection agency efforts to enforce payment.
 In such cases, the student is responsible for ALL collection costs and expenses incurred by the University, including reasonable attorney fees.